 We’re lucky to have a house full of books and, though I put no pressure on my two children to read, as I want them to discover a love of books for themselves, they both love reading.
 Their choice of reading material is not always what I’d like (or what I’d recommend if asked!), but they have their own favourites and much-loved series, and that’s part of the joy of books – it’s your own, and you can keep it entirely for yourself.

 It’s that personal engagement with the book that, for me, is magical – it’s mine alone.
 Yes, the effort of reading, comprehending and picturing what’s going on in your head might be harder work than staring at a screen and having the story ‘given’ to you by someone else who has created the sets/costumes etc. But that’s what makes the reward so great.
 I enjoy movies, TV shows and online content, yet none are a patch on the feeling and enjoyment I get from a book.

 Understanding the impact books had on me made me want to be an English teacher and still inspires me to be passionate about books and reading.
 I want other children to have that enjoyment, that sense of ownership of a book.
 And to find something that inspires them and generates feelings of accomplishment when they finish it, whether they feel satisfied or have feelings of anger when things go right/wrong for the characters.

-Books are still a vitally important part of life
+So, do books still matter?
+Yes, they are a vitally important part of life

 Although technology moves on and times change, Twitter/Facebook posts seem transient – they get lost.
 They’re there in front of you for a fleeting moment, then they get pushed/scrolled on and are gone.
 The books on my shelf are more constant – they’re always there, staying in place, and there’s a sense of contentment and security in that.
 They are like old friends in the room, having shared experiences with you, and they stick around afterwards!